MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-copilot-api.md

 ---
 title: Inquire into inventory with Copilot (preview)
 description: The inventory visibility service interacts with Microsoft Copilot to provide a natural-language inventory search function.
-The functionality is implemented as an API, so developers can easily integrate it into their own applications and web sites.
+The functionality is available both from inside the Inventory Visibility app and through APIs (which developers can code against to create an interactive inventory chatbot for their own applications and web sites).
 author: Weijiesa
 ms.author: weijiesa
 ms.reviewer: kamaybac